synthetic-borealis/web_project_4/README.md

 The website was created in HTML5, CSS & JavaScript.

 ## Possible Improvements
+- Ensure url inputs don't accept non-https (or http) as valid input (perhaps with the pattern attribute).
-- Optional: Ensure links point to valid image files when creating image cards.
+- Optional: Ensure links point to valid image files when creating image cards (will probably require use of AJAX).

 ## Showcase
 <figure>